Prettyhtml/prettyhtml/packages/prettyhtml-hast-to-html/README.md

 ###### `node.data.ignore`

+When this property `true` the node is skipped for attribute collapsing.

+###### `node.data.preserveAttrWrapping`

-When the data-property `ignore` is `true` the node is skipped for attribute collapsing.
+When this property `true` the node is skipped for attribute collapsing.

 ## Caveats

 The implementation is a modified version of [hast-util-to-html](https://github.com/syntax-tree/hast-util-to-html).

-* Known html attributes aren't handled case-sensitively
+- Known html attributes aren't handled case-sensitively
-* Consider `printWidth`
+- Consider `printWidth`
-* Don't encode attribute values
+- Don't encode attribute values
-* Don't escape special characters in text
+- Don't escape special characters in text
-* Don't omit value behind boolean attributes
+- Don't omit value behind boolean attributes